74 Questions to Ask Yourself & Your Potential Spouse Before Getting Married

 - Unhappy with immediate family

-It is important not to rush while choosing your life partner.
-Take your time to learn and understand who you are, your life goals, and what you are looking for in a spouse and in marriage.
+It is important to take the time to understand who you are, your life goals, and what you are looking for in a spouse and in marriage.
 What kind of life do you want to lead?
-Once you have a clearer picture of these answers, make sure you know who your potential spouse is.
+Once you have a clearer picture of these answers, try your best to learn about your potential spouse in the same way, as well.
 Have you seen him or her interact with other people?
 How are they around family and friends?
 How do they treat the people who service them (waiters, drivers, employees, etc.)?
 How do they act when they're impatient or angry?

 Lastly, make sure you follow the parameters set by Allah (S).
 They are in place out of His infinite wisdom to ensure your protection.
 Remember, Allah (S) puts His blessings in everything done for His sake.
 If you are on this journey, we pray that you find your other half and that you bring light into each other's lives!